GitAmazing/odin-recipes/README.md

 # odin-recipes

 This is placeholder for when I will fill this in.
-I will list the brief introduction on the current project and what skill it demonstrates
+I will list a brief introduction on the current project and what skill it demonstrates